davidearn/math4mb/README.md

 - Wednesdays 10:30-11:20am in HH-305

 ***UPDATE:*** The locations above are correct this week, but starting on Wed 23 Jan 2019, the Wednesday class will be in HH-312 instead.
+(_Further update:_ No class on Wed 23 Jan 2019!
+But the Wednesday
+class will be in HH-312 going forward.)

 [Math 4MB3/6MB3 course information sheet 2019](handouts/4mbinfo_2019.pdf)